danielstegink/HollowKnight.EnchantedMask/ReadMe.md

 Thank you Hadanelith, BenjaLP211 and Dwarfwoot for testing and feedback.

 ## Patch Notes
+1.2.0.0
+- Integrated with DanielSteginkUtils
+- Reduced chance of Life triggering
+- Dream deals less damage and uses more Essence
+- Loneliness and Sorcery deal more damage
+- Childhood gives more SOUL
+- Sacrifice, Protection, Friendship and King integrate with Stalwart Shell
+- Hunter and Mourning deal less damage
+- Leadership gives a smaller range bonus
+- Game should pause properly even with Wisdom equipped
+- Light uses a more pronounced visual effect
+- Betrayal doesn't affect Nail Arts
+- Deceit doesn't affect Combo Stagger

 1.1.1.0
 - Fixed Love's icon to be the correct color
 - Modified save logic so glyph effects don't persist after closing the game